theacodes/kicanvas/docs/docs/embedding.md

     - `nopreferences` - don't show the user preferences panel. ⚠️
     - `nohelp` - don't show the help panel. ⚠️
 - `src` - the URL of the document to embed.
 If you want to show multiple documents within a single viewer, you can use multiple child `<kicanvas-source>` elements.
-- `type` - the type of inline source.
-Available values include `schematic`, `board`, `project`, and `worksheet`.
-When the `src` attribute is not empty, the `src` attribute specified file will be loaded and be determined.
-Otherwise, the file type will be determined by this attribute.
-If this attribute is empty, the loader will try determined type by the first few characters.
+- `type` - when providing the file source inline, this explicitly sets the file type.
+If not specified, KiCanvas will attempt to determine the type automatically.
+If specified, it should be one of `schematic`, `board`, `project`, or `worksheet`.
-- `name` - the origin file name.
-Due to the KiCad dependence on the file name, when using an inline source specify it is a good choice (e.g. using the extern render for Gitea).
-The default name is `inline_<number>.kicad_XXX` when this property is empty.
+- `name` - when providing the file source inline, this explicitly sets the file name.
+This is typically only necessary when there are multiple files within a project, as KiCAD uses the file name to link schematic sheets, drawing sheets, and PCBs together.
+If unspecified, KiCanvas will generate a file name like `inline_0.kicad_sch`.
 - `theme` - sets the color theme to use, valid values are `kicad` and `witchhazel`. ⚠️
 - `zoom` - sets the initial view into the document. ⚠️
     - `objects` - zooms to show all visible objects (default). ⚠️